AdaCore/spark2014/docs/guidance/main.rst

    Only_Read_F2_Of_X (X.F1);
    pragma Annotate
+     (GNATprove,
-     (GNATprove, False_Positive,
+      False_Positive,
       "formal parameter ""Y"" and global ""X"" are aliased", String'("Only_Read_F2_Of_X only references the component F2 in X" & " so no aliasing can be introduced with X.F1"));

-In the same way, because it is not value dependent, flow analysis emits an unproved aliasing check when two (distinct) indices of an array are given as output parameters to a subprogram, which can be justified as follows:
+In the same way, because it is not value dependent, flow analysis emits an unproved aliasing check when two (distinct) indices of an array are given as output parameters to a subprogram.
+This can be justified as follows:

 .. code-block:: ada

    pragma Assert (I = 2);
    Swap (A (1), A (I));
    pragma Annotate
+     (GNATprove,
-     (GNATprove, False_Positive,
+      False_Positive,
       "formal parameters ""X"" and ""Y"" might be aliased", String'("As I is equal to 2 prior to the call, A (1) and A (I) are" & " never aliased."));